 WIC (Windows Interface Components)

 WIC is a Windows feature for working with RAW images.
-IMatch uses WIC codecs to read and develop the majority of modern RAW formats.
+IMatch can use WIC codecs included in Windows or provided by camera vendors to read and develop the majority of modern RAW formats.

 In The Old Days...